Are you in need of some quick cash?

 The above two methods are probably the easiest and most accessible ways to sell your second hand books.
-However, there are loads of other options out there.
-While I haven’t tried any of these myself, here are some other methods that might work for you:
+However, there are loads of other options out there for reselling for profit.
+While I haven’t tried any of these myself, here are some other ways to sell old books that might work for you:

 Listing is free for up to 20 items at a time. eBay take a 10% cut of your final sales price.
 I wouldn’t bother listing any standard paperbacks on eBay, but you might get lucky with a rare or out-of-print book.
 Photography and coffee table books also seem to do well.

 If you have a rare book or academic book which you expect to make a fair bit from, it might be worth checking a specialist site.
-Blackwell’s specialises in textbooks, and AbeBooks is the go-to for rare and out-of-print books – although they do charge a monthly seller fee.
+Blackwell’s specialises in textbooks, and you’ll get slightly more if you accept payment in Blackwell’s gift cards – useful if you’re a student and need the cash for more books!
+AbeBooks is the go-to for rare and out-of-print books – although they do charge a monthly seller fee.
 Obviously if you think you have something extremely rare you might want to consult with an antiquarian book dealer.

 Finally, you can always bypass the middle man and find customers yourself.
 This might work best if you’re at university or are part of a hobby group or community where you know a particular type of book will be in demand.
 Think university department noticeboards for textbooks, or local Facebook groups.
 It might be more of a faff, but you can usually expect higher prices since there are no third-party fees.